sheafui/components/posts/how-to-build-slider-component-using-alpinejs.md

 ```

 Notice that `wire:ignore`?
 That's crucial!
 It tells Livewire to leave this DOM alone during morphing.
 Without it, Livewire will try to update the slider's DOM and everything breaks.

+other attribtues:

+- `data-slot`: we love this way to target our elements in tailwind or css (This pattern was inspired by [Adam Wathan’s talk at Laracon](https://www.youtube.com/watch?v=MrzrSFbxW7M), where he broke down how to build scalable UI libraries).

 Here's the full Blade component: